City-of-Helsinki/hel-fi-drupal-grants/public/themes/custom/hdbt_subtheme/src/js/react/apps/forms-app/README.md

 * **tooltipButtonLabel** `string` Button label for HDS tooltip feature.
 See `Input.tsx`.
 * **tooltipLabel** `string` Label for HDS tooltip feature.
 See `Input.tsx`.
 * **tooltipText** `string` Inner text for HDS tooltip feature.
 See `Input.tsx`.

+### Widgets

+All custom widgets can be found in `Input.tsx`.
+Basically all we're doing here is overriding default inputs with HDS components, with some minor adjustments for select fields that use data from Suomi.fi integration.